 Beyond these two positions, teams can organize volunteers and/or volunteer leaders in whatever manner that best enables the team to achieve their program and team goals.
-How a team organizes its leadership and its volunteers is done in consultation with the staff Organizational Development Specialist (ODS), and Regional Director (RD) and other members of the Field staff.
+How a team organizes its leadership and its volunteers is done in consultation with their Regional Director (RD) and other members of the Field staff.

-Teams receive co-support funding based on the actual number of participants host and sent from their team.
+Teams receive co-support funding based on the actual number of participants hosted and sent from their team.
 Co-support funds can be used to cover the following team expenses:

 - Hosting program expenses